-“You seem to have it all so together,” somebody said to me last week.
+“You seem to have it all so together,” somebody told me last week.
 Interesting perception, I thought, because I certainly don’t.
-“You seem to have such a close relationship with your children while other people struggle with their teenagers, and you have such nice family traditions, and in general such positive relationships and your business is going so well.
+“You seem to have such a close relationship with your children while other people struggle with their teenagers, and you have such nice family traditions and, in general, such positive relationships, and your business is going so well.
 How do you do that?” she continued.

 The second thing which probably creates the impression that everything is rosy is that I usually choose to focus on the positive.
 In every given moment, we have the choice to focus on everything that is not perfect or unsatisfactory, or we can choose to love what is.
 Do my daughters and I have disagreements?
 Of course.
-We talk about it, we express our feelings and move on.
+We talk about it, express our feelings and move on.
 Is my father the perfect father and grandfather?
 Of course not, but he loves us in the way he can.
 Does my partner always do what I would like him to do?
 Of course not.
 In fact, he does many things I would do completely differently.
 I could constantly focus on what I don’t like, or I can choose to focus on what I do like.
-It is after all not my job to change him or any other family member!
-It is my job to love the people in my life the way they are.
+It is, after all, not my job to change him or any other family member!
+My job is to love the people in my life the way they are.

-Arielle Ford describes in her book Wabi Sabi Love how to accept, embrace and love imperfection: your own and your partner’s.
-She shows that how we choose to see things informs the way they appear for us: “The human mind can be a fault-finding machine uniquely equipped to focus with laserlike precision on the few things that are lacking, rather than on the bigger picture of all that we have in abundance.”
+In her book Wabi Sabi Love, Arielle Ford describes how to accept, embrace and love imperfection: your own and your partner’s.
+She shows that how we choose to see things informs the way they appear to us: “The human mind can be a fault-finding machine uniquely equipped to focus with laserlike precision on the few things that are lacking, rather than on the bigger picture of all that we have in abundance.”
 (Arielle Ford)

 She teaches in her book to love and value imperfection, based on an Ancient tradition called Wabi Sabi.
 In the world of Wabi Sabi, a broken vase with a crack, for example, is way more valuable than it was when it was not cracked.

-In chapter 3, Arielle Ford describes a man who used to be challenged with accepting the emotional and mental state of his partner.
-The husband worked from home and the wife in a busy office.
-Frequently, she would come home in a tizzy, stressed out, tired, grumpy and in need for some TLC.
+In chapter 3, Arielle Ford describes a man who used to be challenged with accepting his partner’s emotional and mental state.
+The husband worked from home, and the wife in a busy office.
+Frequently, she would come home in a tizzy, stressed out, tired, grumpy, and needing some TLC.
 Her husband’s righteous reply used to be, “didn’t you meditate today?”
-At that point, she would get even more angry and they would end up in a fight.
+At that point, she would get even angrier, and they would end up in a fight.

 Wabi Sabi Love means “exploring, embracing, and actually falling in love with the cracks in each other and ourselves.”
 (Arielle Ford) It’s not an easy practice.
-I certainly need my reminders to love more and more the Wabi Sabi kind of way but I invite you to try this: Start loving your own imperfections and mistakes and apply the same to the people in your life.
+I certainly need reminders to love more and more in the Wabi Sabi way, but I invite you to try this: Start loving your own imperfections and mistakes and apply the same to the people in your life.
 Love yourself with all your emotions and challenges.
 Love your partner, your children and your parents for who (s)he is/are and not for who you hope (s)he will be one day.

 Do we serve anybody by making ourselves smaller and less happy?
-We neither serve ourselves, nor others.
+We neither serve ourselves nor others.
 Instead, we influence our own experience.
 We are willing to feel less satisfied and happy in a given moment to commiserate with somebody else.
-We choose to feel like a victim rather than like a manifestor of our reality.
-We are also not encouraging others to shine their full light brightly.
+We choose to feel like victims rather than like manifestors of our reality.
+We are also not encouraging others to shine their whole light brightly.

 Don’t be afraid to be happy and shine your light.
-What other people think cannot change how you feel unless you allow it to.
+What others think cannot change your feelings unless you allow it to.
 Choose your friends wisely but remember no jealousy or envy can affect you if you come from a loving heart wishing the best for everybody.

 “Because others cannot vibrate in your experience, they cannot affect the outcome of your experience.
 They can hold their opinions, but unless their opinion affects your opinion, their opinion matters not at all.
 A million people could be pushing against you, and it would not negatively affect you unless you push back.
 They are affecting what happens in their experience.
 They are affecting their point of attraction—but it does not affect you unless you push against them.”

-If you are enjoying my posts you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
-All you need to do is to click the follow button in the right hand corner of your screen.
+If you enjoy my posts, you can subscribe to Greendoor to receive an e-mail notification whenever I post a new blog.